Turkish air strikes target Kurdish militants in Syria, Iraq after bomb attack | Law-Order

 Turkish warplanes carried out air strikes on Kurdish militant bases in northern Syria and northern Iraq on Sunday, destroying 89 targets, Turkey's defence ministry said, in retaliation for a bomb attack in Istanbul that killed six people one week ago.
 The strikes targeted bases of the outlawed Kurdistan Workers Party (PKK) and the Syrian Kurdish YPG militia, which Turkey says is a wing of the PKK, the ministry added in a statement.

-The strikes were carried out in Qandil, Asos and Hakurk in Iraq and Kobani, Tal Rifat, Cizire and Derik in Syria, the ministry said.
-The 89 targets destroyed included shelters, tunnels and ammunition depots, it said, adding that "so-called directors of the terrorist organisation were among those neutralised".
+The Turkish air strikes were carried out in Qandil, Asos and Hakurk in Iraq and Kobani, Tal Rifat, Cizire and Derik in Syria, the ministry said.
+The 89 targets destroyed included shelters, tunnels and ammunition depots, it said, adding that "many terrorists were neutralised" including "so-called directors of the terrorist organisation."

 A spokesman for the SDF said that the Turkish strikes had destroyed infrastructure including grain silos, a power station and a hospital.
-Eleven civilians, including a journalist, died, said Farhad Shami, head of the SDF media centre on Twitter.
+Eleven civilians, an SDF fighter and two guards were killed, said Farhad Shami, head of the SDF media centre on Twitter.
 The SDF said in a statement they would retaliate for the strikes.
 "These attacks by the Turkish occupied forces will not go without a response," it said.

-One Turkish soldier and two police were wounded as result of a rocket fired at Turkey's Syrian border province of Kilis, state-owned Anadolu Agency reported hours after the SDF statement.
-Anadolu said the rocket hit an area near a border gate.
-It was not clear who had launched it.
+Eight security personnel, including 7 police, were wounded as a result of a rocket attack by the YPG from Syria's Tal Rifat on a police post near a border gate in Turkey's Kilis province, the Interior Ministry said.
 Separately, a Syrian military source told state media SANA that a number of servicemen had been killed in "Turkish aggression on Syrian land" on Sunday morning, in the countryside near northern Aleppo and Hasaka.

-"CLAW SWORD"
+Regarding the air strikes, Russia's Deputy Foreign Minister Mikhail Bogdanov told TASS news agency that Moscow favours "negotiated solutions."
+Moscow has supported Syrian President Bashar al-Assad in the country's 11-year war, while Ankara has backed rebels fighting to topple him.

 Turkey has conducted three incursions so far into northern Syria against the YPG militia.
 President Tayyip Erdogan has previously said Turkey could conduct another operation against the YPG.
 Ankara has also escalated drone strikes in Syria in recent months, killing a number of key SDF officials.
-Ankara regularly carries out air strikes in northern Iraq and has sent commandos to support its offensives as part of a long-running campaign against the PKK in Iraq.
+Ankara regularly carries out air strikes in northern Iraq and has sent commandos to support its offensives against the PKK.

 The PKK has led an insurgency against the Turkish state since 1984.
 It is considered a terrorist organisation by Turkey, the United States and the European Union.
 Washington has allied with the YPG in the fight against Islamic State in Syria, causing a rift with NATO ally Turkey.